Trending Topics

 5. Where can I get a thin blue line flag?

-Thin blue line flags and other products are widely available online in addition to the Thin Blue Line USA site.
+Thin blue line flags and other products are widely available online.
 Many products are trademarked or otherwise protected even though they are widely copied.

 Flags and symbols have been part of families, trades, soldiers and nations since before recorded history.
 Other first responders have adopted colors and emblems.
 The Maltese cross of firefighting and the star of life for EMS are examples.
 For police officers, accoutrements of their profession are the badge and the uniform, with the thin blue line emblems being a recent addition that can be shared by every citizen who treasures the thin line between peace and chaos.